krivard/codalab-worksheets-wiki/Execution.md

     cl-worker --server https://worksheets.codalab.org --tag unique_worker_tag

-The `--tag` flag is optional but allows you to have granular control over which workers run which bundles.
-The next step will show how to run a job specifically on this worker.
+The `--tag` flag is optional and it provides you granular control over which workers run which bundles.
+Next, we'll show how to run a job specifically on this worker.

 **Step 3**.
 Run a job on your worker.
 We use the `--request-queue tag=<worker's tag>`